 I love it when I’m playing and singing an “oldie” and everyone starts singing along!
 Singing is great brain training; it benefits our hearts and lowers our blood pressure.
 Listening to our favorite songs can inspire us to workout longer, slow down, and eat less.

-It's a total joy for me to bring healing and peace through music to you."
+It's a total joy for me to bring you healing and peace through music."